Brazil judge says Rousseff, Lula discussed influencing investigation

-SAO PAULO (Reuters) - A Brazilian judge made public on Wednesday phone conversations between President Dilma Rousseff and her predecessor Luiz Inacio Lula da Silva, and said the conversation showed they considered trying to influence anti-graft prosecutors.
+SAO PAULO, March 16 (Reuters) - A Brazilian judge made public on Wednesday phone conversations between President Dilma Rousseff and her predecessor Luiz Inacio Lula da Silva, and said the conversation showed they considered trying to influence anti-graft prosecutors.

 “I observe that, in some dialogues they talk about, apparently, trying to influence or obtain assistance from prosecutors or the courts in favor of the former president,” Judge Sergio Moro wrote in a filing published on the court’s website.